xbcsmith/epr-workshop/05-epr-service/04-graphql.md

 ## Mutation using GraphQL

-To start lets create an event receiver.
-We need the event receiver to be created first so we can tie events to the event receiver.
+To start, we will need to create an event receiver.

 Create an event receiver by pasting the following mutation into the GraphQL Playground.